Don't Like Tracking Expenses? Try the 80/20 Budget

-And that leads to my second concern: some people don’t want to classify and track their spending.
+And that leads to a second concern: some people don’t want to classify and track their spending.

 The 80/20 Plan

-So what money management substitute would I recommend for those people?
+So what money management substitute would we recommend for those people?
 A close alternative: the 80/20 budget.

 Under this budget, you put 20 percent towards savings and spend the other 80 percent on everything else.